Gordon Ramsay: Television

 Ramsay has presented five series of a food-based magazine programme titled The F Word; it launched on Channel 4 on 27 October 2005.
-The show is organised around several key, recurring features, notably a brigade competition, a guest cook competition, a food-related investigative report and a series-long project of raising animals to be served in the finale.
+The show is organised around several key recurring features, notably a brigade competition, a guest cook competition, a food-related investigative report, and a series-long project of raising animals to be served in the finale.
 The guest cook (usually a celebrity) prepares a dish of their own choosing and places it in competition against a similar dish submitted by Ramsay.
 The dishes are judged by diners who are unaware of who cooked which dish and, if the guest wins (as they have on numerous occasions), their dish is served at Ramsay's restaurant.
-The US version premiered on 31 May 2017 on Fox.
+The American version premiered on 31 May 2017 on Fox.

 In July 2006, Channel 4 announced that it had re-signed Ramsay to an exclusive four-year deal at the network, running until July 2011.
 The series became one of the highest rated shows aired on Channel 4 each week.
 During one episode of The F Word, Ramsay cooked in Doncaster Prison in Marshgate for its inmates.
 The chef was so impressed by the speed at which a prisoner, Kieron Tarff, chopped vegetables that he offered him a job at his restaurant following his release in 2007.

-In 2010, Ramsay served as a producer and judge on the US version of MasterChef.
+In 2010, Ramsay served as a producer and judge on the American version of MasterChef.
 (A second season of the show began in June 2011, again starring Ramsay.)
 On that same show, he was joined by culinary judges Graham Elliot and Joe Bastianich.
 He starred in a travelogue about his visit to India, Gordon's Great Escape followed by a series set in Asia.
-He hosted the series Ramsay's Best Restaurant, which was the first UK series by Ramsay's own production company, One Potato Two Potato.
+He hosted the series Ramsay's Best Restaurant, which was the first British series by Ramsay's own production company, One Potato Two Potato.

 Ramsay joined several other celebrity chefs in the 2010 series, The Big Fish Fight, where he, along with fellow chef Jamie Oliver and a few others, spent time on a trawler boat to raise awareness about the discarding of hundreds of thousands of sea fish.

-In March 2012, Fox announced the coming of Ramsay's fourth series for the Fox network, Hotel Hell; the series is similar to Kitchen Nightmares, except that it focuses on struggling hotels, motels and other lodging establishments in the United States.
+In March 2012, Fox announced the coming of Ramsay's fourth series for the Fox network, Hotel Hell; the series is similar to Kitchen Nightmares, except that it focuses on struggling hotels, motels, and other lodging establishments in the United States.
 Originally slated for debut 6 April 2012 and 4 June 2012, the series debuted 13 August 2012.
-More recently, he signed a deal with Fox.
+In August 2021, he signed a deal with Fox.